DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxFileUploader/1 Configuration/onUploadAborted.md

 The uploaded file.

 ##### field(e.message): String
-The message displayed by the widget when the file upload is cancelled.
+The message displayed by the UI component when the file upload is cancelled.

 ##### field(e.model): Object
 Model data.
 Available only if Knockout is used.